Biden pivots to home tests to confront omicron surge

 Underscoring the reach of the virus, the White House said late Monday that Biden had been in close contact with a staff member who later tested positive for COVID-19.
 The staffer spent about 30 minutes around the president on Air Force One on Friday.
 The staffer, who was fully vaccinated and boosted, tested positive Monday, White House press secretary Jen Psaki said.

 Psaki said Biden has tested negative twice since Sunday and will test again on Wednesday.
-Citing guidance from the Centers for Disease Control and Prevention, Psaki said Biden didn’t need to quarantine and would continue with his regular schedule.
+He cleared his throat several times at Tuesday's event but spoke firmly and appeared fine.

 In New York City, nearly 42,600 people citywide tested positive from Wednesday through Saturday — compared with fewer than 35,800 in the entire month of November.
 The city has never had so many people test positive in such a short period of time since testing became widely available.